 Coronavirus has clearly disrupted businesses in the United States.
 Businesses are forced to come up with a new strategy to continue operations.
-As businesses look to safeguard employees with social distancing, they are advising employees to work remotely.As an increasing number of businesses choose to go remote, there is a need to built a capable remote workforce that can handle business requirements and keep operations functioning at an expected level.
+As businesses look to safeguard employees with social distancing, they are advising employees to work remotely.As a sizeable number of businesses are still functioning remotely, there is a need to built a capable remote workforce that can handle business requirements and keep operations functioning at an expected level.
 During these uncertain times, your remote workforce needs guidance on how to be productive at work, meet KPI’s, and stay connected.
 For many companies, remote work is venturing into uncharted territory and processes are being put to the test.
 Discover tips and tools to engage and manage employees working remotely and help businesses navigate these challenging circumstances, following the COVID-19 outbreak.

 - Outline work-from-home policies